truewebber/swift-protoparser/Tools/CodeCoverage/coverage_tracking.md

 - [x] Create comprehensive error handling tests for Import errors
 - [x] Create comprehensive error handling tests for Descriptor Generator errors
 - [ ] Add tests for error recovery mechanisms

+## Recent Improvements

+### 2025-03-09
+- Fixed failing tests in `ReferenceValidationTests.swift`
+- Improved test coverage for `SemanticValidator` to 100%
+- Improved test coverage for `ReferenceValidator` from 34% to 86.7%
+- Improved test coverage for `OptionValidator` from 53.5% to 77.0%
+- Overall validator coverage improved from 51.8% to 73.3%
+- All tests now pass successfully